webdriverio/webdriverio/docs/Retry.md

 If you are using Jasmine, it also means that second parameter of both *test functions* (e.g., `it`) and *hooks* (e.g., `beforeEach`) , which is a `timeout` in Jasmine, is treated as retry count.

-It is __not__ possible to rerun whole suites with Jasmine, only hooks or test blocks.
+It is __not__ possible to rerun whole suites with Jasmine&mdash;only hooks or test blocks.

 ## Rerun Step Definitions in Cucumber